cordalo-ch/cordalo/README.md

 `````

-# Developer environment setup

-Install in that order:
-* Java JDK 1.8

 # Build environment travis
 we are using travis to build and deploy our solution to OSS nexus
 here are some tips for other that want to do this.